wzx123wzx/ESIS/README.md

 but due to space limitations,
 it is not described in this paper.
-It's an important pre-step for our seamline detection method, please refer to [this link](https://github.com/wzx123wzx/ESIS-Registration-Part) for more details about our registration optimization algorithm.
+It's an important pre-step for our seamline detection method, please refer to [ESIS-Registration-Part](ESIS-Registration-Part) for more details about our registration optimization algorithm.

 And you can also use other algorithms to generate aligned images as input data to test our seamline detection method.